breakponchito/DominicanWorkShopParticipant/module_04_add_simple_navigation/README.md

 Your task is to configure your application following previous recommendations.
 Start to create the folders needed for the application, then continue to copy the files to the WEB-INF folder.
 To simplify this, I provided those files, and you can copy from the configuration folder from this module to your WEB-INF folder for your application.

-To verify all is configured well just execute the following command:
+To verify all is configured well, just execute the following command:

 ```console
 mvn clean install package